Educational inequality: Family background

 In Harvard's "Civil Rights Project," Lee and Orfield identify family background as the most influential factor in student achievement.
 A correlation exists between the academic success of parents with the academic success of their children.
-Only 11% of children from the bottom fifth earn a college degree, while 80% of the top fifth earn one.
+Only 11% of children from the bottom fifth earn a college degree, while well over half of the top fifth earn one.
 Linked with resources, White students tend to have more educated parents than students from minority families.
 This translates to a home-life that is more supportive of educational success.
 This often leads to them receiving more at-home help, having more books in their home, attending more libraries, and engaging in more intellectually intensive conversations.
 Children, then, enter school at different levels.
 Poor students are behind in verbal memory, vocabulary, math, and reading achievement and have more behavior problems.
 This leads to their placement in different level classes that track them.
 These courses almost always demand less from their students, creating a group that is conditioned to lack educational drive.
 These courses are generally non-college bound and are taught by less-qualified teachers.

 Also, family background influences cultural knowledge and perceptions.
-Middle class knowledge of norms and customs allows students with this background to better navigate the school system.
-Parents from this class and above also have social networks that prove to be more beneficial than networks based in lower classes.
+Middle class중산층중산층 중산층 knowledge of norms and customs allows students with this background to navigate the school system better.
+Parents부모님부모 부모님모님 from this class and above also have social networks that are more beneficial than those based in lower classes.
 These connections may help students gain access to the right schools, activities, etc. Additionally, children from poorer families, who are often minorities, come from families that distrust institutions.
 America's history of racism and discrimination has created a perceived and/or existent ceiling on opportunities for many poor and minority citizens.
 This ceiling muffles academic inspirations and muffles growth.
+Jonathan Wai concluded that during the COVID-19 pandemic, Harvard often provided more lip service than concrete measures to fully support students from minority and low-income communities.
+He also noted that poor students often faced greater disadvantages than wealthy students during the pandemic, exacerbating the existing economic inequalities at Harvard.